 One of his engines was a narrow-angle 14° V-four, not dissimilar to the much later Lancia Fulvia.
 This engine was initially built to power the Majestic, and was eventually produced in capacities varying from 500cc to 750cc.
-(There is an image in the Majestic gallery of a 1000cc machine but the engine may not be Chaise.
 It also powered another of the Delachanal marques, the Dollar.

 Chaise engines were used by many motorcycle manufacturers including